 You can see our current Audited by Netcraft status and more information at

 A DDoS attack is an attempt to maliciously disrupt an online service by overwhelming the service with unusually high traffic until the service is no longer able to process genuine requests.
 Often this may be accompanied by a request for payment to stop the attack.
 Sadly, this is becoming an increasingly common part of the life of an online business, with companies such as Twitter and Instagram having been affected.

-To maintain a solid defence against DDoS type attacks, our technical partners Rackspace and CloudFlare utilise sophisticated proprietary systems to both prevent and mitigate an attack of this nature.
+To maintain a solid defence against DDoS type attacks, our technical partners GCP and CloudFlare utilise sophisticated proprietary systems to both prevent and mitigate an attack of this nature.

 Our login system has inbuilt protection against attempts to break into the system using automated brute force attack.